neuronalX/Oger/README.md

 It was developped during the European FP7 Organic project (2009-2012) focused on Reservoir Computing.

-The Oger toolbox is no longer available or maintained.
+The Oger toolbox is no longer maintained.

 I provide the original code available with the original license (LGPL).